dakshkashyap/Simple-Chef/README.md

 5. Add Recipes:
 As a logged-in user, I want to add new recipes to the database.

+6. Add comments
+Users can comment on the recipe.

 ## Implementation

 ### Tech Stack